alexa/alexa-auto-sdk/modules/core/README.md

 ### Implementing LocationProvider

-The engine provides a callback for implementing location requests from AVS and other modules and a Location type definition.
+The Engine provides a callback for implementing location requests from AVS and other modules and a Location type definition.
 This is optional and dependent on the platform implementation.

-To implement a custom LocationService handler to provide location using the default engine LocationProvider class the `aace::location::LocationProvider` class should be extended:
+To implement a custom LocationService handler to provide location using the default Engine LocationProvider class the `aace::location::LocationProvider` class should be extended:

     #include <AACE/Location/LocationProvider.h>